 This documentation is your proof of compliance and is essential for any audit.
 An organized system helps you stay ahead of maintenance schedules and demonstrates that you are actively managing your program.
 Whether you use a digital platform or a detailed logbook, having an audit-ready documentation system is a non-negotiable part of responsible AED program management.
 It provides peace of mind that your devices are always ready and your organization is protected.

-When to Partner with an AED Program Manager
+When Should You Hire an AED Program Manager?

 Keeping up with AED placement, maintenance, and documentation can feel like a full-time job, especially when you’re juggling other safety and compliance responsibilities.
 If your program is growing, spread across multiple locations, or you simply want confidence that every detail is covered, it might be time to work with an AED program manager.
 This partnership isn’t just about offloading tasks; it’s about implementing a professional system to protect your people and your organization.